bhuebschen/dreame-mower/README.md

 ## (current) Features

-- Start/Stop mowing.
+- Start/Pause/Stop mowing.
 - Send back to home.

-### Please note: this is a modified version of Benedikt Hübschen's "Dreame Mower" to continue some active development, at least for seom time.
+- Battery status.

-### Please note: this is a modified version of Tasshack's "Dreame Vacuum" integration to work with the lawn mower, in this state it may causes a lot of error-messages.
+### Please note: this is a modified version of Benedikt Hübschen's "Dreame Mower" to continue some active development, at least for some time.
-### If you are interested in the (original) Vacuum-integration, please take a look at: https://github.com/Tasshack/dreame-vacuum
+### If you are interested in the original integration, please take a look at: https://github.com/bhuebschen/dreame-mower

 ## Installation